lisazhong13/CAS-CaseComp-Storm-Map/README.md

 ---

 ## 📊 **Data Source**
-The data used in this project originally comes from the **CAS DATA VISUALIZATION CASE STUDY**, I cleaned the provided data and **data** folder includes the following datasets:
+The data used in this project originally comes from the **CAS DATA VISUALIZATION CASE STUDY**, I cleaned the provided data, and **data** folder includes the following datasets:
 - StormData.csv
 - PropertyData.csv